10 Most Stolen Vehicles in America [2020 Results]

-There were 683,807 robberies where the 10 most stolen vehicles in America were taken from their rightful owners in just 3 years.
-In 2018 alone, those 10 most stolen vehicles amounted to 218,492 robberies.
+In just 3 years, there were 683,807 robberies where thieves took the 10 most stolen vehicles in America from their rightful owners.
+In 2018 alone, those 10 most stolen cars amounted to 218,492 robberies.
 Overall, pickup trucks were the most stolen vehicle type in over 25 states, and cars were the most stolen vehicles in more urbanized states.

 It’s all about you.
 We want to help you make the right coverage choices.